The Walking Dead: Michonne: Plot

 The group arrives at Sam's home where they meet her father, John, her younger brothers, James and Alex, and her best friend, Paige.
 With the help of the family, Michonne removes the bullet from Sam's shoulder and cauterizes her wound – saving her life.
 While Sam rests, Michonne learns from both Paige and John that Sam's mother had committed suicide due to the harsh reality of the apocalypse, which takes a toll on the family.

 By neglecting to close their gate, John is suddenly shot and killed by Randall, who assaults the house with the assistance of two other men from Monroe.
-Michonne and Pete (if he didn't leave) manage to kill the two men and, with the help of Paige, manages to subdue Randall and hold him hostage in the house's garage.
+Michonne and Pete (if he did not leave) manage to kill the two men and, with the help of Paige, manages to subdue Randall and hold him hostage in the house's garage.
 Norma tries to contact Randall via radio demanding to know his whereabouts.
 Michonne can realize that Randall could be used as a bargaining chip and can tell Norma that Randall has been captured and awaits her arrival to reclaim him.
 Alternatively, she can choose not to answer the radio or somehow cheat Norma.
 As the rest of the group prepare for the upcoming conflict, Randall tries to provoke Michonne and coerce her into killing him, something Michonne can agree or disagree with.

 Sam then storms off to bury her father, as her bandage is ripped off, and argues with Paige about what happened.
 She apologizes to Michonne due to her agreements behavior, thanking Michonne for helping her and tries to bring her father to the grave, something Michonne can agree or disagree with.